appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation.md

 :::info

 Docker engine is one of our major dependencies.
-So, its version is also important for appcircle server runtime.
+So, its version is also important for Appcircle server runtime.

 Older docker versions may be incompatible for our operations.
 Docker versions above `20.10.11` should be preferred to eliminate any compatibility issues.